Building a Customer-Centric Culture: 6 Ways to Make It Real

 You can teach product knowledge.
 You can't easily teach empathy.

-Customer-centric hiring practices:
+Customer-centric hiring tips:

-- Ask candidates to describe a time they helped someone (work or personal)
+- Ask candidates to describe a time they helped someone

-4. Make Customer Satisfaction Everyone's Job
+4. Make Customer Happiness Everyone's Job

 How to spread ownership: